HIGHLEVEL SETUP

 User and Permission Management

 This stage ensures that all team members who need access to the system are added correctly and assigned the appropriate permissions.
-Proper user configuration protects
+Proper user configuration protects sensitive data, maintains operational control, and ensures each person can access only the tools and information relevant to their role.

 User account setup

 Create accounts for all staff who will use the system, such as sales representatives, customer support staff, and administrators.
-Assign each user a role that reflects their responsibilities, for example Admin, Standard User, or Support.
+Assign each user a role that reflects their responsibilities, for example, Admin, Standard User, or Support.
 Roles should be configured with suitable permissions so users can perform their tasks without accessing restricted or sensitive data.

 Permissions and access control